ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/kafka-etl-task.markdown

    to connect a secure Kafka server.

 6. **Test Connection**
-   Click after defining the the connection string, to test the connection to the Kafka topic.
+   Click after defining the connection string, to test the connection to the Kafka topic.

      ![Successful Connection](images/queue/kafka_successful-connection.png "Successful Connection")